humbug/humbug/README.md

 and line on which the mutation was inserted.
 * It orders test classes to run so that the slowest go last (hopefully the faster tests will detect mutations early!).
-* We use Runkit because...writing many files is the opposite of fast.
 * If a mutation falls on a line not covered by any tests, well, we don't bother running any tests.
 * Performance may, depending on the source code, be significantly impacted by timeouts.